RM-90 Blue Scout II

 The RM-90 Blue Scout II was an American sounding rocket and expendable launch system which was flown three times during 1961.
-It was used for two HETS test flights, and the launch of the Mercury-Scout 1 satellite for NASA.
 It was a member of the Scout family of rockets.

-The Blue Scout II was a military version of the NASA-operated Scout X-1.
+Blue Scout II was a military version of the NASA-operated Scout X-1, with adjustments to the payload fairings, engine nozzles and fins.

+Blue Scout II had a total length of 21.65 m and a finspan of 2.84 m.

+It was capable of sending a 30 kg payload to a 300 km orbit at 28.00 degrees.
+It was a four stage vehicle, with the following engines: